 Vocalize your comments during an EVP session.
 Questions should be recorded, and a period of time between each comment should be left for the communicators to respond–about ten seconds.
 At the end, ask if they have something to say and leave time for them to respond.

 In transform EVP, the voice is usually not heard until playback.
-Practitioners report that the voices tend to become stronger and clearer as the entities gain in experience, but at first the voices may speak in whispers.
+Practitioners report that the voices tend to become stronger and clearer as they and the entities gain in experience, but at first the voices may speak in whispers.
 Voices may not be recorded in every session and it may take several sessions to discover the first voice.
 Hearing the voices is a learned ability.
 It might take thirty minutes to examine a three or four-minute recording.
 Experienced practitioners learn to use the waveform as a clue as to where an utterance might be.
 The “Betty’s in there” waveform shown above will give you an idea of what to look for.

 Think of EVP as a form of communication.
 The attitude held by experienced practitioners is that the communicators will leave their message wherever they think someone will listen.
 It is a good practice to expect to find the voices where normal human voice would be found.
 It is not a good practice to amplify a nearly flat-line waveform to see if speech is present because enough amplification to make it clearly audible may well amplify radio-frequency contamination.

 Most EVP are difficult to understand.
 Using a classification system helps you have a sense of the quality of your examples, and helps to set the expectations of your listeners.
-The classical system is the Class A, B and C ranking; however, the ATransC is testing a slightly expanded system36 intended to also include visual forms of ITC.
+The classical system is the Class A, B and C ranking; however, the ATransC is testing a slightly expanded system34 intended to also include visual forms of ITC.
 It is explained in the article: “Classifying Phenomena.”
 It has been posted there so that you will have the opportunity to tell us if you like it and/or how you would like to see it changed.